lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    Here, a constant forcing is applied to the two ends of the PEG molecule until it stretches.
-Create a new folder next to the 3 previously created folders, call it pullonPEG/ and create a new input file in it called input.lammps.
+Create a new folder next to the 3 previously created folders, call it *pullonPEG/* and create a new input file in it called *input.lammps*.

+..  container:: justify

-   First, let us create a variable containing the magnitude of the force we are going to apply.
+   First, let us create a variable *f0* corresponding to the magnitude of the force we are going to apply.
 The force magnitude is chosen to be large enough to overcome the thermal agitation and the entropic contribution from both water and PEG molecules (it was chosen by trial and error).
-Copy in the input file:
+Copy in the *input.lammps* file:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     variable f0 equal 5 # kcal/mol/A # 1 kcal/mol/A = 67.2 pN

 ..  container:: justify

     Then, as previouly, copy:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     units real
     atom_style full
     bond_style harmonic
-   angle_style charmm
+    angle_style harmonic
-   dihedral_style charmm
+    dihedral_style harmonic
-   pair_style lj/cut/tip4p/long 1 2 1 1 0.105 12.0
+    pair_style lj/cut/coul/long 12
-   kspace_style pppm/tip4p 1.0e-4
+    kspace_style pppm 1e-5
-   special_bonds lj/coul 0.0 0.0 0.5
+    special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes dihedral yes

 ..  container:: justify

-   Start the simulation from the equilibrated PEG + water system, and include again the parameters:
+    Start the simulation from the equilibrated PEG and water system, and include again the parameter file by adding to the *input.lammps*:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     read_data ../mergePEGH2O/mix.data
     include ../PARM.lammps

 ..  container:: justify

-   Then, let us create 4 atom groups: H2O and PEG (as previously) as well as 2 groups containing one single atom corresponding respectively to the oxygen atoms located at the ends of the PEG molecule:
+    Then, let us create 3 atom groups: H2O and PEG (as previously) as well as a groups containing only the 2 oxygen atoms of types 6
+    corresponding to the oxygen atoms located at the ends of the PEG molecule, which we are going to use to pull on the PEG molecule.
+Add the following lines to the *input.lammps*:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     group H2O type 1 2
     group PEG type 3 4 5 6 7

-   group oxygen_end1 id 65
-   group oxygen_end2 id 4
+    group topull type 6
+    write_dump topull atom topull.lammpstrj
+    run 0

 ..  container:: justify

-   Let us print again the atom positions in a dump:
+    Here, we use the *write_dump* command to print the *topull* group in a file.
+Execute the *input.lammps* file using LAMMPS so that *topull.lammpstrj* get written.
+    In my case, the two last lines of *topull.lammpstrj* reads:

 ..  code-block:: lammps

-   :caption: *to be copied in pullonPEG/input.lammps*
+    (...)
+    3216 6 0.339394 0.0930772 0.737381
+    3151 6 0.523881 0.760453 0.520978

+..  container:: justify

+    From these two lines, one can extract the two ids of the atoms of types 6, 3216 and 3151, respectivly.
+    Let us then create two additional groups by adding to *input.lammps*:

+..  code-block:: lammps

+    group topull1 id 3216
+    group topull2 id 3151

+..  container:: justify

+    The values of the atom id may be different in your case.
+    Be sure to use the id values corresponding to the atoms of your system.

+..  container:: justify

+    Let us add the *dump* command again to print the atom positions:

+..  code-block:: lammps

    dump mydmp all atom 1000 dump.lammpstrj
    # write_dump all atom dump.lammpstrj